Television Yamaguchi Broadcasting Systems: History

 There has been a boom in applications for UHF TV stations throughout Japan since the Ministry of Posts and Telecommunications opened up UHF frequencies for terrestrial TV broadcasting.
 In Yamaguchi Prefecture, nine companies (including TV Yamaguchi, Yamaguchi Asahi Broadcasting, unrelated to the present-day YAB, and Yamaguchi Mainichi Broadcasting) have applied for TV broadcasting licenses.
 Since the policies of the time required that each prefecture would only receive one UHF allocation, the prefectural government decided to merge the requests.
 The prime minister of the time, Eisaku Sato, who was born in Yamaguchi Prefecture, was also part of the merging process.
 On November 19, 1968, the nine companies agreed to maintain the bid for Yamaguchi Central Television (山口中央テレビ), while the eight remaining companies continued to invest in it.
 On November 29, Yamaguchi Central Television obtained a preliminary license, becoming a part of the second tranche of licenses.
 The company was registered on January 20, 1969 and made a founders' meeting that day.
 In September, the name changed to TV Yamaguchi and adopted the abbreviation TYS.
-It initially planed to set up its headquarters in Hofu, but it was later decided to move to Yamaguchi, the prefectural capital, which was more convenient for news gathering.
+It initially planned to set up its headquarters in Hofu, but it was later decided to move to Yamaguchi, the prefectural capital, which was more convenient for news gathering.
 On the eves of its launch, it solicited bids for its logo, receiving 3704 applicants.
-The company's purple flag was adopted and a corporate theme was composed by Kobayash Asei.
+The company's purple flag was adopted and a corporate theme was composed by Asei Kobayashi.

 The greatest challenge was finding an affiliation.
 KRY was a charter affiliate of NNN/NNS since the beginning, meaning that the stage was open for three possible affiliations: JNN, FNN/FNS and ANN.
 At the time, FNN flagship Fuji TV was active in its network expansion, while TBS was passive regarding its possible integration, as its neighboring prefectures had long-established VHF affiliates (RKB Mainichi Broadcasting in Fukuoka and RCC Broadcasting in Hiroshima).
 JNN was leading Japanese television journalism at the time, but its programming, except for news, was obtained from both FNN and ANN.
 Test broadcasts began on December 25, 1969.